Rehearsal and Performance Guidelines

 A basic lighting plot has been designed for each of the main performance venues, and basic concert lighting is as follows:

-- Cue 1 is preshow look, which should be executed before house is opened.
+• Cue 1 is preshow look, which should be executed before house is opened.

-- Cue 2 is house to half, which indicates that the performance is about to begin,
+• Cue 2 is house to half, which indicates that the performance is about to begin,

-- Cue 3 is the standard concert wash, full lights on stage, house out.
+• Cue 3 is the standard concert wash, full lights on stage, house out.

-- Cue 4 is post show look, which should be executed for audience walk out following the performance
+• Cue 4 is post show look, which should be executed for audience walk out following the performance

-Pianos, Organs, and Harpsichords
+Pianos, Harpsichords and Organs

-The selection and use of any keyboard instrument on stage must be coordinated through the Scheduling Office at the time setup information is provided.
-Please submit a list of which concerts and corresponding rehearsals will need piano, organ, or harpsichord at the beginning of each semester so that the piano technicians can plan ahead.
+The selection and use of any keyboard instrument on stage must be coordinated through the Scheduling Office at the time setup information is provided, as soon as possible, or at least 10 business days prior to the first date that the instrument is needed.
+Failing to make requests within that 10 business days prior will result in denial of your request.
+Ensembles should submit a list of which concerts and corresponding rehearsals will need piano or harpsichord at the beginning of each semester so that the piano technicians can plan accordingly.
 Tuning of the instruments will be arranged according to the information provided to the Scheduling Office.
-The use of special keyboard (i.e. prepared piano, piano lid removal, alternative temperaments), two or more pianos, harpsichord, or fortepiano should be included on the setup form for that performance.
+Extreme care must be exercised when moving the instruments around onstage to ensure they are not damaged.
+The use of special keyboard (i.e. prepared piano, piano lid removal, alternative temperaments), two or more pianos, harpsichord, or fortepiano should be included on the setup form for that performance, and submitted as soon as possible, or at least 10 business days prior to the first date that the instrument is needed.
+Please note, just because you make the request, does not mean that it may be fulfilled, especially if you have made the request after the deadline repeatedly mentioned above.

 Use of Off-Stage Areas for Performance

-Plans to place performers backstage, in the house, or in any adjacent space must be included in the set-up sheet for the event.
+Plans to place performers backstage, in the house, balcony, aisles, or in any adjacent space must be included in the set-up sheet for the event, as soon as possible or at least 10 business days prior to the first date of use.
 Use of house seating areas for ticketed performances must be approved in advance by the Senior Performance Operations Director.
-Non-stage areas used for performance must be restored to the original arrangement, i.e., chairs replaced, and music stands removed immediately following the performance.
+Non-stage areas used for performance must be restored to the original arrangement, i.e., chairs replaced, and music stands removed immediately following every single rehearsal and/or performance.
+Please make sure that the Performance Management Office is aware of these set-ups and that the proper procedures have been followed.

 CCM Student Recital Regulations and Policies